Ocky-Public/Frontier-Indexer/README.md

 # Frontier-Indexer
 Custom Sui indexer for the EVE Frontier world contracts

+This project is still under heavy development and should not be used yet.

+Building in public so those interested can follow progress and provide inputs along the way.

 ## Steps to add migration:

 1. Set the PSQL_URL: